department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/vso-discovery-interviews/vso-interviews-convo-guide.md

   - When would you need to decline an appointment or refer to another representative?
   - When do you usually find out that a case has an issue like that - is it early in the process or later after quite a bit of work has been done?
 - Once a Veteran or Service Member has submitted their 21/22a and you are their representative, how long do you typically work with them?
-  - How do you know when reprsentation is ending? (the end of a claims process, after a certain amount of time…)
+  - How do you know when representation is ending? (the end of a claims process, after a certain amount of time…)
   - What is the process to end representation?
 - If you could change just one thing about the process of being appointed as a representative for a Veteran, what would it be?